misterorion/misterorion.com/content/posts/moving-to-gatsby.md

 ### Plugins

 Gatsby is incredible.
 Fast, yet modular and robust via its plugin system.
 Nonetheless, compared to Hugo with its single, do-it-all binary package, the plugin approach is something I'm not yet comfortable with.
-From my experience, plugins tend be abandoned, or have supply-chain issues such as insecure dependencies.
+From my experience, plugins tend to be abandoned or have supply-chain issues such as insecure dependencies.
 Fortunately, Gatsby's most popular plugins seem to have a lot of developer support.

 ### Documentation

 I'm extremely grateful for Gatsby's docs but there are occasional inconsistencies.
 One example is the documentation for adding SEO to Gatsby posts.
-The documentation goes as far as fetching the data with GraphQL, but does not document passing data into posts in a programmatic way.
+The documentation goes as far as fetching the data with GraphQL but does not document passing data into posts in a programmatic way.
 For this final, crucial step, the docs link you to examples, but the examples, while correct, are inconsistent in their approach.
-In the end I rolled my own solution.
+In the end, I rolled a solution of my own.
 In the future, I hope to smooth out these inconsistencies by contributing to the docs in some way.

 ## Other updates: CSS framework and hosting

 For a CSS framework, I switched from Bootstrap to Tailwind.
 I prefer Tailwind because it's less opinionated than Bootstrap.
 Fighting with CSS frameworks is something I don't want to do anymore.
 That said, Tailwind is a pretty big framework in terms of file size, so I run it through PurgeCSS to remove the classes I don't need.
-The result is a very small set of CSS classes which result in very fast renders.
+The result is a very small set of CSS classes which results in very fast renders.

-For hosting, I moved from an complex-yet-solid S3/CloudFront/CodeBuild setup on AWS to a simpler, yet still fully-featured setup on Netlify.
+For hosting, I moved from a complex-yet-solid S3/CloudFront/CodeBuild setup on AWS to a simpler, yet still fully-featured setup on Netlify.
 The complexity of AWS for a small site like this isn't worth it.
 Netlify has been great so far; it's fast and easy to use.
-I highly recommend Netfliy for developers using Continuous Integration with their static sites.
+I highly recommend Netlify for developers using Continuous Integration with their static sites.
 Netlify even supports Hugo if you don't want to use Gatsby.

 ## Conclusion